yuvalturg/ai-virtual-agent/INSTALLING.md

 <!-- omit from toc -->
-# Installing AI Virtual Agent Kickstart
+# Installing AI Virtual Agent Quickstart

-The AI Virtual Agent Kickstart is designed for production deployment on OpenShift AI and compatible Kubernetes platforms.
+The AI Virtual Agent Quickstart is designed for production deployment on OpenShift AI and compatible Kubernetes platforms.
 This guide covers installation, configuration, and production operations.

 <!-- omit from toc -->
 ## Table of Contents